dashevo/aergo-trie-db/README.md

 ### Prerequisites

 - Go 1.12+ (use gvm or your system's package manager)
-- Protobuf Compiler (use your package manager to install `protobuf-compiler`)
+- Protobuf Compiler (use your package manager to install `protobuf-compiler` or equivalent)
 - Go tools and protobuf plugin:

 ```sh